MotionunderControl/mbed-examples/usb-serial/README.md

 # Howto

-Project can be built using mbed Studio or from the command line:
+Project can be built using mbed Studio or from the command line.

+## MBED-CLI 1

+Obtain the mbed-os folder once with

+`mbed deploy`

+Then compile the project with

-`mbed compile -t GCC_ARM`
+`mbed compile -t GCC_ARM -m BLUEPILL`

 Flashing the binary to the target and debugging can be done with ST-LINK v2